Photography Agreement for Real Estate Professionals

 Payment is due within 30 days of receipt and may be subject to a 3% monthly late fee.

 Though MHP keeps a digital archive of photography, MHP cannot be held liable for lost or damaged digital files once they have been delivered to the Primary Client.
 Once photography or high-resolution images have been delivered it is the responsibility of the client to store them in a digital archive in a retrievable manner.
 MHP may charge $45 to re-deliver lost digital files.

-The Primary Client may receive significant cost savings in the form of a rebate (up to, but not to exceed, the full cost of photography) by allowing MHP to re-license the photography to other entities.
-If the other entity is deemed a 'competing entity of the Primary Client' by MHP, MHP will seek permission from the Primary Client and will not release any images without the expressed permission of the Primary Client.
+The Primary Client may receive significant cost savings in the form of a rebate (up to, but not to exceed, the full cost of photography) by allowing MHP to re-license the photography to other entities such as architects, builders, interior designers, etc. If the other entity is deemed a 'competing entity of the Primary Client' by MHP, MHP will seek permission from the Primary Client and will not release any images without the expressed permission of the Primary Client.
 There is no obligation by the Primary Client to grant permission.
-MHP reserves the right to license images to entities MHP deems 'non-competing entities to the Primary Client', at any time.
+MHP reserves the right to license images to entities MHP deems 'non-competing entities to the Primary Client', at any time but MHP will attempt to seek the Primary Client’s permission.
 In the event photography is successfully re-licensed to a third party, MHP will rebate the Primary Client 25% of the licensing fee collected from the new licensee.
 If the Primary Client elects not to accept the rebate as a courtesy to the new licensee, MHP will extend the rebate amount as a licensing discount to the new licensee.
 MHP will be sure to let them know that the discount is extended as a courtesy of the Primary Client.

 MHP reserves the right to re-license photography to non-competing entities at any time and will rebate the Primary Client 25% of collected licensing fees, up to the full amount the Primary Client paid for the photography.*